 Remind meeting attendees

-As the call time approaches, you can also send a reminder email, typically a day or two before the meeting.
+As the call time approaches, you can also send an appointment reminder message email, typically a day or two before the meeting.
 Include the information from your original calendar appointment, as well as any agenda you’ve agreed upon.
-Avoid asking your decision-maker to “recommit” or confirm availability.
+Avoid asking your decision-maker to “recommit” appointment confirmation or availability.
 Be courteous if decision-makers request a time change or reschedule.

 Don’t send too much information prior to the call

-While it’s important for prospects to understand your product or service, you don’t want to overload your audience with too much information prior to your appointment.
+While it’s important for prospects to understand your product or service, you don’t want to overload your audience with too much information prior to your actual appointment day.
 Instead, use the appointment itself to position your sales rep as a trusted advisor and industry expert.
-Let them follow up after the call with whitepapers, case studies, brochures or website links that are tailored to your decision-maker’s unique needs and challenges.
+Let them follow up after phone calls with whitepapers, case studies, brochures or website links that are tailored to your decision-maker’s unique needs and challenges.
 This shows you’ve listened, understood and started to build rapport.

 Stay connected and top of mind